-One-factor-at-a-time (OFAT) sensitivity analyses such as the one performed here are predicated 263 on assumptions of model linearity, and cannot account for interactions between factors (Czitrom, 264 1999; Saltelli and Annoni, 2010).
-OFAT approaches are local and not global (i.e. always in refer-265 ence to a baseline point in the parameter space) and therefore cannot be generalized to the global 266 parameter space unless linearity is met (Saltelli and Annoni, 2010).
-The local space around the 267 wild type neuron is explored with an OFAT sensitivity analysis without taking interactions be-268 tween parameters into account.
-Comparisons between the effects of changes in similar parameters 269 across different models can be made at the wild type locale indicative of experimentally observed 270 neuronal behaviour.
-In this case, the role of deviations in the ionic current properties from their 271 wild type in multiple neuronal models presented here provides a starting point for understanding 272 the general role of these current properties in neurons.
-However, a more global approach would 273 provide a more holistic understanding of the parameter space and provide insight into interactions 274 between properties.
-275
+One-factor-at-a-time (OFAT) sensitivity analyses such as the one performed here are predicated 221 on assumptions of model linearity, and cannot account for interactions between factors (Czitrom, 222 1999; Saltelli and Annoni, 2010).
+OFAT approaches are local and not global (i.e. always in refer-223 ence to a baseline point in the parameter space) and therefore cannot be generalized to the global 224 parameter space unless linearity and additivity are met (Saltelli and Annoni, 2010).
+The local 225 space around the wild type neuron is explored with an OFAT sensitivity analysis without taking in-226 teractions between parameters into account.
+Comparisons between the effects of changes in similar 227 parameters across different models can be made at the wild type locale indicative of experimentally observed neuronal behaviour.
+In this case, the role of deviations in the ionic current properties from 229 their wild type in multiple neuronal models presented here provides a starting point for understand-230 ing the general role of these current properties in neurons.
+However, a more global approach would provide a more holistic understanding of the parameter space and provide insight into interactions 232 between properties.
+233 Although, to our knowldege, no comprehensive evaluation of how current environment and cell 234 type affect the outcome of ion channel mutations, comparisons between the effects of such mutations in certain cells have been reported.
+For instance, mutations in the SCN1A gene encoding Na_V1.1 result in epileptic phenotypes by selective hypoexcitability of inhibitory but not excitatory neurons in the cortex resulting in circuit hyperexcitability (Hedrich et al., 2014).
+Additionallly, the L858H mutation in Na_V1.7, associated with erythermyalgia, has been shown to cause hypoexcitability in sympathetic ganglion neurons and hyperexcitability in dorsal root ganglion neurons (Rush et al., 2006; Waxman, 2007).
+The differential effects of L858H Na_V1.7 on firing is dependent.